AmarDeepak/AmarDeepak/README.md

 - 👋 Hi, I’m @AmarDeepak
-- 👀 I’m interested in AI,ML,RESTapi development.
+- 👀 I’m interested in Python, Django, AWS services, RESTapi development.
 - 🌱 I’m currently learning AWS services.
 - 💞️ I’m looking to collaborate on open source projects where I can enhance and use my current knowledge.
 - 📫 How to reach me -- Mail me at amardeepakgautam@gmail.com.
 My linkedin profile:https://www.linkedin.com/in/amar-deepak-529b3879/